Tom284/portfolio-minor-iot/Lesson 2/README.md

 ## ESP8266
 * My version is the NodeMCU ESP Wifi
 * I made it blink using the basic example without having to alter the code.
+* For the Wifi exercise I made a hotspot with my laptop, I then had to add my password and wifi name.
+After I had done this I copied the code from the endpoint example and altered it so the light would go on.
+I then repeated this so the light could go off.
+I then noticed that the ESP8266 wouldn't connect to my hotspot.
+Luckily my hotspot gave a warning that only 5ghz compatible devices could connect, so I quickly googled if the ESP8266 was 5ghz compatible and I found out it wasn't.
+So I connected to a 2.4ghz network and made a new hotspot.
+Once I did this it worked....except the lights were inverted.
+So I switched the names of the endpoints.

 ## Reflection